 FAQs on Syphilis Answered by Your Doctors Online Team

 Yes, Syphilis can cause infertility.
-If it’s left untreated, the disease can get worse.
+If you don’t treat it timely, the disease can get worse.

-Syphilis on the tongue may appear as white patches, rashes, syphilis sores, or syphilis chancre on the tongue.
+Syphilis on the tongue may appear as white patches, rashes, syphilis sores, or syphilis chancre.

-Yes, Syphilis can spread by kissing in case of oral Syphilis.
-If your partner is already infected with Syphilis and has syphilis chancer or sores in the mouth, their transmission can occur.
+Yes, Syphilis can spread by kissing in the case of oral Syphilis.
+If your partner has syphilis chancer or sores in the mouth, their transmission can occur.